c-wenlong/turtles-dfs/docs/README.md

   <img src="./images/maze16x16solved.png" alt="Solved 16 by 16 maze" style="width: 100%;"/>
 </p>

 This document provides a concise explanation of the Maze Solver program, which utilizes the Depth-First Search (DFS) algorithm to find a path through a given maze.
 The maze is represented as a 2D grid where open cells are marked by `0` (passable) and blocked cells are marked by `1` (impassable).
 The program is designed to visualize the path-finding process and can handle mazes of various sizes, demonstrating both the capability to find a path and handle situations where no path exists.
-You can visit
+You can view a demo of the program [HERE](https://youtu.be/iQ_mnGLJS48).

-# ()[]

 #### Program Startup and Map Initialization